eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Wallet Secure Cryptographic Application (WSCA):** This is the secure application running on and utilizing the WSCD.
-One WSCA is associated with at most one Wallet Instance, and manages assets, such as keys, for this specific Wallet Instance.
+One WSCA is associated with at most one Wallet Unit, and manages assets, such as keys, for this specific Wallet Unit.

-- **Wallet Provider backend (WP**): The Wallet Provider backend offers Users support with their Wallet Instances, performs essential maintenance, and issues Wallet Trust Evidences and Wallet Instance Attestations through the Wallet Provider Interface (WPI).
+- **Wallet Provider backend (WP**): The Wallet Provider backend offers Users support with their Wallet Units, performs essential maintenance, and issues Wallet Unit
+    Attestations through the Wallet Provider Interface (WPI).

 #### 4.2.1 Interfaces and protocols